 A common question we get asked is: Is Layers of Learning Christian or secular?
-Layers of Learning is both Christian and secular and it is neither.
-We wrote this curriculum so it would allow for people of any faith to pick it up and be comfortable with it, teaching and training their children in the philosophies they deem best.
+Layers of Learning is neither Christian nor secular.
+We wrote this curriculum so it would allow for people of any faith or belief system to pick it up and be comfortable with it, teaching and training their children in the philosophies they deem best.

 Religion and Religious People

 When we teach about religious philosophies, often brought up in the units, we do so respectfully of all religions.
 But our aim isn’t to convince you of the tenets of any religion.
 Instead, it is our aim to show how religion has impacted the history of the world and human behavior.
 Religion has been and still is a major factor in the choices people make and the things they do.
 We present the religious life of individuals along with everything else.

 So while our curriculum isn’t religious and it isn’t secular, we don’t take a middle of the road trying-to-please-everyone stance either.
 We’re not concerned with pleasing anyone.
 We don’t do politically correct.
 We do our best to tell the truth and leave you to interpret the facts.

 If anything, this is our slant.
 We want kids to have the tools – the truth coupled with training in thinking – so they can find a worldview all their own.

 Science can be taught without either a creation or an evolution stance.
 We teach it through the “factual” stance.
 This means we explain what has been directly observed about the natural world without trying to also explain the origin or development of life and the universe.
 Here is an example of what we mean: